The Best Car Insurance in Nebraska

 Rates at the Best Car Insurance Companies in Nebraska

 Most top-rated insurers in Nebraska offer rates below the state averages of $39 for minimum coverage and $110 for full coverage.
-Average auto insurance costs in Nebraska vary significantly between companies, with Farmers Mutual Ins Co of NE providing the most affordable rates statewide.
-North Star Insurance ranks second for affordability, while GEICO secures the third position despite having slightly higher premiums but stronger customer satisfaction scores.
+Average auto insurance costs in Nebraska vary by company, with Farmers Mutual of Nebraska offering the most affordable rates statewide.
+North Star ranks second for affordability, while GEICO secures third place despite slightly higher premiums and stronger customer satisfaction scores.

 Geico$68$27